Go Out and Experiment (Oxford street)

 Anyway, here I am talking about another photowalk I attended.

-It’s always great to go out, meet and shoot with likeminded individuals.
+It’s always great to go out, meet and shoot with like-minded individuals.

 I also often meet up with new groups.
 I love to connect with as many people as possible, hear new stories and learn something every time.

-And so last Saturday I went on a photowalk in Oxford with other fellow photographers:
+And so last Saturday, I went on a photowalk in Oxford with other fellow photographers:

 @gareth_danks, @dangoodyart, @richard.jones.photo, @steven_musgrove, @nuneatonphotosoc, @kenwalkerphotography and @johnstarkeyphotography.

-It’s how I started doing street photography myself and I absolutely enjoy every second of it.
+It’s how I started doing street photography myself, and I absolutely enjoy every second of it.

 My own challenges

 In this Oxford street photowalk, I did a bit of that myself.
-First, as an introvert it’s always challenging to engage in conversations with complete strangers.
+First, as an introvert, it’s always challenging to engage in conversations with complete strangers.

 And lastly, I tried some new techniques as well.
 I set my camera screen to black and white (Acros Red film simulation) to focus more on shapes and contrast.
 Tried some panning.
 And even found myself in a situation where I shot a street portrait, Bruce Gilden style!

-Gear challenge
+Gear Challenge

 Knowing I would stay out about 15 hours, I didn’t want to carry a heavy bag on my shoulders the whole time.
-So I decided to only bring my street photography staples with me: my Fujifilm X-T2 and both the Fujinon XF 23mm f/2 and 35mm f/2.
+So I decided to only bring my street photography staples with me: my Fujifilm X-T2 and the Fujinon XF 23mm f/2 and 35mm f/2.

-One of the widely appreciated features of Fujifilm cameras is the film simulations and I’m a big fan of Classic Chrome for street photography.
-But this time I decided to try something different.
+One of the widely appreciated features of Fujifilm cameras is the film simulations, and I’m a big fan of Classic Chrome for street photography.
+But this time, I decided to try something different.

-I wanted to focus more on shapes and contrast, particularly on a busy Saturday and without much bright sunshine.
-So I set my camera to use the Acros film simulation (red filter).
-The red filter option darkens the skies without pushing the contrast too much so I thought it would do well here.
+I wanted to focus more on shapes and contrast, particularly on a busy Saturday without much bright sunshine.
+So I set my camera to use the Acros film simulation (Red filter).

 I could actually write a post about Fujifilm film simulations… Let me know in the comments if you’d be interested.